“Wine is sunlight, held together by water.”

 6. Many Maryland wineries have produced award-winning wines.

 Virginia wine has become known for its taste and quality, earning it the nickname “the Napa Valley of the East Coast.”
-However, Maryland vintners are giving those in Virginia vintnets a run for their money.
+However, Maryland vintners are giving Virginia vintners a run for their money.
 Maryland wineries keep producing better and better wine, resulting in numerous awards in state and international competitions including but not limited to the Maryland Governor’s Cup Competition, the Maryland Comptroller’s Cup Competition, and the Taster’s Guild International Competition.